sebashwa/vixl44/README.md

 OPTIONS

 -c, --cols
-    number of columns, 0 means full width, ignored if filename given (default 20) -r, --rows
+    number of columns, default is 20, 0 means full width, ignored if name of existing file given -r, --rows
-    number of rows, 0 means full height, ignored if filename given (default 20) -f, --filename
+    number of rows, default is 20, 0 means full height, ignored if name of existing file given
-    the name of your file
 ```

 # Key bindings